-Based on thorough review of relevant science, PHI opposes the current methodology of geoduck aquaculture, a lucrative, but invasive practice with little local benefit.
-We are also highly concerned about the largely unknown cumulative impacts from rapid expansion of commercial aquaculture in the South Puget Sound and the potential impact of an industrialized waterfront.
+Based on a thorough review of relevant science, PHI opposes the current methodology of geoduck aquaculture, a lucrative, but invasive practice with little local benefit.
+We also are highly concerned about the largely unknown cumulative impacts from rapid expansion of commercial aquaculture in the South Puget Sound and the potential impact of an industrialized waterfront.